Fiba boss cleared of neglecting Mali's 'institutionalised sexual abuse'

 Last updated on .From the section Sport Africa

-Hamane Niang has resumed his position as president of global basketball body Fiba after being cleared of overlooking allegations of sexual abuse in Mali while he ran the federation there.
+Hamane Niang has resumed his position as president of global basketball body Fiba after being cleared of overlooking sexual abuse in Mali while he ran the federation there.

-Niang stepped aside in June as an investigation was held into systemic sexual abuse within Mali's Basketball Federation (FMBB), which he presided over from 1999 until 2007.
+Niang stepped aside in June as an investigation was held into allegations of long-running sexual abuse within Mali's Basketball Federation (FMBB), which he presided over from 1999 until 2007.

-While an independent report commissioned by Fiba in light of allegations of sexual abuse in Mali 'does not provide any evidence' of Niang's knowledge of such matters, it did confirm 'sexual abuse within the FMBB over decades'.
+While an independent report commissioned by Fiba 'does not provide any evidence' of Niang's knowledge of such matters, it did confirm 'sexual abuse within the FMBB over decades'.

 Three further individuals have been suspended as a result, taking to seven the tally now suspended by Fiba following the investigation.